SlashScreen/cowboy-file-reader/README.md

 This is the read/writer for my filetype, .cowboy, I made as a multi-purpose sort of file I would use for config, dialog, savegame, etc.
 The two .cowboy files are to test reading and writing

-cowboytestdemo.py is a demonstration diece on how to use the module readcowboy.py is the module itself, and doesn't do anything on its own
+cowboytestdemo.py is a demonstration piece on how to use the module readcowboy.py is the module itself, and doesn't do anything on its own

 # Module Documentation